park-m/open-source-developer-portal/app/resources/customer-verification/personal-verified-customers.md

 ## Create a personal verified Customer

 To create a personal verified Customer, use the [create a Customer](https://docsv2.dwolla.com/#create-a-customer) endpoint.
-A personal verified Customer is determined by setting the value of the `type` request parameter to `personal` and including additional fields required for identifying the individual
+A personal verified Customer is determined by setting the value of the `type` request parameter to `personal` and including additional fields required for identifying the individual.

 ## Events